DIVORCE LIKE A BOSS WITH DIANA ROMANOV

 But I kind of agree with you, like from the get-go, a lot of people go to cheap attorneys in the beginning because they're like, oh, I'm going to save money, la la la.

-But I think the cheap may end up being expensive in the long run because, like you you said usually these attorneys that don't have a lot of experience that are going to charge a flat fee they're not going to fight for you they're not they don't have skin in the game so they're not going to help as much as a more seasoned professional attorney would so I love that you said that yes that's that's that's working and I have constantly ongoing clients on consultation basis to strategize and to correct course
+But I think the cheap may end up being expensive in the long run because, like you said, usually these attorneys that don't have a lot of experience that are going to charge a flat fee, they're not going to fight for you, they're not, they don't have skin in the game, so they're not going to help as much as a more seasoned professional attorney would.

 Yeah, that's fabulous.
-Now, I want to ask something else and you can give me your personal opinion.
+Now, I want to ask something else, and you can give me your personal opinion.

-How about, because I see that a lot, same thing, one of my girlfriends is getting divorced here.
+How about because I see that a lot, same thing, one of my girlfriends is getting getting divorced here.
+Her husband is a very healthy, 59-year-old dude.

+She needs to pay for everything.
 A really famous case now in the media, you must have seen Denise Richards and her husband.

-Like, we literally see he bought everything with her money, of course.
-He's like riding motorcycles every Sunday.
+Like, we literally see, he bought everything with her money, of course.

-We literally filmed him, filmed him, and I said, Show the judge, tell your attorney to show the judge these videos that this pardon, my French asshole
+And I said, Show the judge, tell your attorney to show the judge these videos that this pardon, my French, asshole,

 is saying that you have to pay all his bills, you have to pay support because he's disabled and he's out and about enjoying life.

-And her attorney was like, oh, no, it's not the right time to show the judge.
-And I was like,
+And her attorney was like, Oh, no, it's not the right time to show the judge.
+And I was like, Why?
+Why are these men getting away with this?

 I want your inputs on that.